 - we go to Advanced Settings,

 - here you’ve got an option which is called Offer to save passwords,

 - And then you can go to Manage my saved passwords,

 - here, you’ve got information about the certain type of passwords being stored.

-How to extract password from the browser?
+How to extract the password from the browser?
 Go to Manage Web Credentials

 Let’s get into Manage Web Credentials and as you see, I got this one and that’s what I’m talking about.
 I’m gonna specify here, the password, and that’s the moment I’m able to see the password.

 This access is clearly dependent on the current user’s password and therefore it’s so important to take into consideration how this password is changed.
 For example, this machine that I’ve got right now, it is in a very, very special state because I have been playing with cached logon data and I’ve changed a user password illegally.
 Basically, I have changed the cached logon data (some people call it cached credentials), and then a user was able to logon with the password.
 In this case, Mimikatz for example, and previously my password was just P-@-S-S-W-0-R-D.

 How to prove this to you that this kind of data is dependent on your password?
 Of course, underneath, there’s a big Data Protection API platform that is managing the access to your secrets, but since this is a very short tutorial, I think we can stop on that kind of explanation.